 Inclusive & Bias-Free Curriculum Checklist

-This checklist is adapted from the Checklist for Assessing Bias in Medical Education Content developed by Dr. Amy Caruso Brown at SUNY Upstate Medical University.
-We use it with Dr. Caruso Brown's permission.
-You can also view her webinar De-Biasing Medical Education: A Checklist Methodology.
+This checklist is adapted, with permission, from the Checklist for Assessing Bias in Medical Education Content developed by Dr. Amy Caruso Brown at SUNY Upstate Medical University.
+Her webinar on this very important topic can be viewed De-Biasing Medical Education: A Checklist Methodology.

-When creating or reviewing educational content for Feinberg students and trainees, the following questions can encourage reflection on how race, gender, and other socioeconomic factors are represented your content.
-Please consider whether one or more indicators (race, gender, age, etc.) is discussed in your educational content (this should include photos).
-If your answer is "yes" to any of the questions below, expand the area to evaluate recommended/preferred delivery of this content.
+When creating or reviewing educational content for Feinberg students and trainees, the following questions are meant to create pause and encourage critical reflection on how race, gender, and other socioeconomic factors are represented in your educational content.
+Please consider whether one or more social indicators (race, gender, age, etc.) are discussed in your content (this includes photos).
+Follow the prompts to expand the area that will provide recommended and/or preferred ideas for content delivery.

-This checklist can be used to evaluate a variety of teaching content including (but not limited to) lecture slides, learning guides, clinical vignettes, multiple-choice questions, case-based learning materials and standardized patient encounter scripts.
+This checklist should be used to evaluate the content of a variety of teaching modalities including (but not limited to) lecture slides, learning guides, clinical vignettes, multiple-choice questions, case-based learning materials and standardized patient encounter scripts.

 Why It's Important

 The factors addressed below are often associated with marginalization and inequality in healthcare, access to care and health outcomes.
-Additionally, in our efforts to create an inclusive environment, we strive to avoid burdening or marginalizing our students and educators who may personally face the lasting impact of these indicators.
+Additionally, in our efforts to create and maintain an inclusive environment, we strive to avoid burdening or marginalizing our students and educators who may personally face the lasting impact of these indicators.
+As members of this community, we must all do our part to be allies to create an environment of belonging.

 Are explicit biological differences between racial or ethnic groups stated?If yes or unsure, expand.